iamHrithikRaj/gip/README.md

 ---

-**Made with ❤️ for the developer who deserves better conflict resolution**

----

 **Made with ❤️ by a developer tired of cryptic merge conflicts.**

 **Gip = Git++** 🎯 Better merges through structured context.